UBC-MDS/programming-in-python-for-data-science/slides/module1_34.md

 type: slides
 ---

-# What Did we Learn and What to Expect in Assignment 1
+# What did we learn and what to expect in assignment 1

 Notes: Script here
 <html>